cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 app.get('/api/_session', jsonParser, api.getSession);
 ```

+The `api.getSession` function calls the corresponding `session` function from the Cloudant Node.js client library, passing along the cookie from the client, and returning the response from Cloudant.

 ### User Logout and Cloudant Service Proxy

 All other requests to `/api/*`, including handling user logout, are proxied to the Cloudant service in `app.js`: